-Galapagos Adventure of a Lifetime
+Galapagos Cruise of a Lifetime

 The Galapagos Islands are a magical and almost mythical isolated archipelago.
 It's no wonder that for centuries they were called the Enchanted Isles by many sailors and to this day continue to amaze visitors of all ages.
 Chosen by UNESCO as a natural World Heritage Site, the Galapagos Islands possess an astounding range of marine life, and its volcanic formation and activity give the islands a striking variety of landscapes.

 A Galapagos Islands cruise is an incredible and unforgettable experience.
 Explore the environment that amazed Charles Darwin and contributed to his Theory of Evolution, with its collection of exotic and unusual endemic species that wander as freely and fearlessly today as they ever have.
 Each day will take you to new, rich and varied sites.
-You may be snorkeling among sea turtles, playful sea lions, or Galapagos Penguins.
+You may be snorkeling among sea turtles, playful sea lions, or Galapagos penguins.
 On land bask in the sun alongside Galapagos land iguanas or relax in green meadows with the giant tortoises.
 You could even climb to the rim of one of the largest volcano craters in the world.